Sickle cell disease: Acute chest syndrome

-Acute chest syndrome is defined by at least two of these signs or symptoms: chest pain, fever, pulmonary infiltrate or focal abnormality, respiratory symptoms, or hypoxemia.
-It is the second-most common complication and it accounts for about 25% of deaths in patients with SCD.
-Most cases present with vaso-occlusive crises, and then develop acute chest syndrome.
-Nevertheless, about 80% of people have vaso-occlusive crises during acute chest syndrome.
+Acute chest syndrome is caused by a VOC which affects the lungs, possibly triggered by infection or by emboli which have circulated from other organs.
+Symptoms include wheezing, chest pain, fever, pulmonary infiltrate (visible on x-ray), and hypoxemia.
+After sickling crisis (see above), it is the second-most common cause of hospitalization, and it accounts for about 25% of deaths in patients with sickle cell disease.
+Most cases present with vaso-occlusive crises and then develop acute chest syndrome.